nodejs/promise-use-cases/use-cases/stack-traces/3/stack-traces-3.md

 ### What can we maybe do better

-Node could expose an `async_hook` for when a promise rejects optionally.
+Node.js could expose an `async_hook` for when a promise rejects optionally.